PaoloAlbanese/MP1Test/README.md

 ---

 ## Cloning this project from Github to your Gitpod account.
-This project's repository can be found [here](https://github.com/PaoloAlbanese/MP1Test).
+This project's repository can be found on [Github](https://github.com/PaoloAlbanese/MP1Test).
 Please access the repository on a Chrome browsers complete with [gitpod extension](https://www.gitpod.io/docs/browser-extension/).
 By clicking the green "Gitpod" button in the top right corner of the repository, you will create a new workspace from the repository's code in your environment.
 The live deployed website can be found [here](https://paoloalbanese.github.io/MP1Test/).